chrplr/openlexicon/datasets-info/README-how-to-install-a-new-database.md

 # How to add a new dataset #

-You must:
+The procedure, in brief, is the following:

-1. add the table(s) of the datasets on some server on the internet, preferably in `.tsv` (text with tab separated columns) and `.rds` (R binary) format.
-Note that the file must be directly accessible with an URL.
+1. add the table(s) of the datasets on some server on the internet, preferably in `.tsv` (text with tab separated columns) and `.rds` (R binary) formats.
+Other formats are ok, but `.rds` is needed if you intend to make it accessible by the [R data fetcher](https://github.com/chrplr/openlexicon/blob/master/datasets-info/fetch_datasets.R).
+Note that the files must be directly accessible with  URLs.
-2. create a `.json` file describing the datasets, and do a pull request on http://github.com/chrplr/openlexicon to have it added to the `datasets-info/_json`_
+2. create a [`.json` file](_json/README_json.md) describing the datasets , and do a pull request on http://github.com/chrplr/openlexicon to have it added to the `datasets-info/_json`.
+3. (optional) To make the dataset easily accessible from R, update the R data fetcher at  https://github.com/chrplr/openlexicon/blob/master/datasets-info/fetch_datasets.R (again using a pull request)
-3. if you want the dataset to be accessible on http://www.lexique.org/shiny/openlexicon , you must update https://github.com/chrplr/openlexicon/blob/master/apps/openlexicon/app.R (again using a pull request), s that the table is loaded by the app.
+4. (optional) To make the dataset visible on the interactive page http://www.lexique.org/shiny/openlexicon , you must update https://github.com/chrplr/openlexicon/blob/master/apps/openlexicon/app.R  so that the table is loaded by the app (again using a pull request)

-4. if you want the dataset to be easily accessible for offline use, you may want to update the R data fetcher at  https://github.com/chrplr/openlexicon/blob/master/datasets-info/fetch_datasets.R
+Here are more detailed explanations:

 ## Add the table(s) on a server ##